Bewitched: Production and broadcasting

-Beginning with the sixth season's (1969–1970) opening credits, in addition to York being replaced with Sargent, Elizabeth Montgomery was billed above the title, and David White now received billing as well, after Agnes Moorehead's.
-During this year, the show saw a significant decline in ratings, falling from eleventh to 24th place.
+Beginning with the sixth season's (1969–1970) opening credits, in addition to York being replaced with Sargent, Elizabeth Montgomery was billed above the title, and David White now received billing, as well, after Agnes Moorehead's.
+During this year, the show incurred a significant decline in ratings, falling from 11th to 24th place.
 In mid-1970, the set of the Stephenses' home was being rebuilt due to a fire.
 In June, the cast and crew traveled to Salem, Magnolia, and Gloucester, Massachusetts to film an eight-part story arc in which Samantha, Darrin, and Endora travel to Salem for the centennial Witches Convocation.
-These location shoots marked the only times the show would film away from its Hollywood studio sets and backlot.
-Season seven premiered with eight so-called 'Salem Saga' episodes.
-On June 15, 2005, TV Land unveiled a Samantha statue in Salem to mark the show's 40th anniversary.
-On hand were three surviving actors from the show, Bernard Fox (Dr. Bombay), Erin Murphy (Tabitha), and Kasey Rogers (Louise Tate), as well as producer/director William Asher.
+These location shoots marked the only times the show was filmed away from its Hollywood studio sets and backlot.
+Season seven premiered with eight so-called Salem Saga episodes.
 These on-location episodes helped the show's sagging ratings.
-However, during that year, scripts from old episodes were recycled frequently.
-By the end of the 1970–1971 season, the ratings for Bewitched had noticeably dropped and the show did not even rank in the list of the top thirty programs.
-ABC moved Bewitched's airtime from Thursdays at 8:30 pm to Wednesdays at 8:00 pm at the beginning of the eighth season.
-The schedule change did not help ratings as the show was now pitted against CBS's popular The Carol Burnett Show.
-Fewer recurring characters were used this season; the Kravitzes, Darrin's parents and Uncle Arthur did not appear at all, and Louise Tate only featured in three episodes.
-Filming ended in December 1971, and in January 1972 the show was finally moved to Saturday night at 8:00 pm, opposite television's number one show, All in the Family, where it fared even worse, with Bewitched finishing in 72nd place for the year.
+During that year, though, scripts from old episodes were recycled frequently.
+By the end of the 1970–1971 season, the ratings for Bewitched had noticeably dropped and the show did not even rank in the list of the top 30 programs.
+ABC moved Bewitched's airtime from Thursdays at 8:30 p.m. to Wednesdays at 8:00 p.m. at the beginning of the eighth season.
+The schedule change did not help ratings, as the show was now pitted against CBS's popular The Carol Burnett Show.
+Fewer recurring characters were used this season; the Kravitzes, Darrin's parents, and Uncle Arthur did not appear at all, and Louise Tate only featured in three episodes.
+Filming ended in December 1971, and in January 1972 the show was finally moved to Saturday night at 8:00 p.m., opposite television's number-one show, All in the Family, where it fared even worse, with Bewitched finishing in 72nd place for the year.

 During its first five seasons, Bewitched was sponsored by both General Motors’ Chevrolet division and the Quaker Oats Company.
-As a result, Chevrolet vehicles were often prominently featured on the series, even as a part of the storyline (an example of product placement), and there were many scenes of the Stephenses having breakfast in the kitchen.
-Sponsors in later seasons included Bristol-Myers, Eastman Kodak and Oscar Mayer.
+As a result, Chevrolet vehicles were often prominently featured on the series, even as a part of the storyline (an example of product placement), and many scenes showed the Stephenses having breakfast in the kitchen.
+Sponsors in later seasons included Bristol-Myers, Eastman Kodak, and Oscar Mayer.